ehloonion/onionmx/problems.md

 When you send mail over the clearnet, you do a DNS resolution, then you connect and then you do SSL "validation".
 Where "validation" is some kind of TLS cert that is bound to the domain in the MX and is connected to an agreed on root chain (*cough*certificate mafia*cough*).
 If I'm an attacker, currently I need to do _two_ things, DNS hijack and have a valid SSL cert for that domain.

-With the TorMX situation you DNS resolve your onion SRV, and then that is it, an attacker just needs to DNS hijack the MX resolution and send a different .onion address for delivery, and job done.
+With OnionMX you DNS resolve your onion SRV, and then that is it, an attacker just needs to DNS hijack the MX resolution and send a different .onion address for delivery, and job done.

-In the first case you have to do two things, but in the torMX SRV record lookup, you have to do only DNS hijacking.
+In the first case you have to do two things, but in the OnionMX SRV record lookup, you have to do only DNS hijacking.

-In the clearnet situation, you can also do DNS hijack the MX resolution, but if you are an attacker that is able to tamper with clearnet connection betweek 2 MTAs, but not with the senders DNS forward lookups, you won't succeed with the TorMX approach.
+In the clearnet situation, you can also do DNS hijack the MX resolution, but if you are an attacker that is able to tamper with clearnet connection betweek 2 MTAs, but not with the senders DNS forward lookups, you won't succeed with the OnionMX approach.
 So the attack still works when you somehow are able to control results for the sender's lookups.

 With email, TLS is basically broken: nobody actually verifies fingerprints.
 If you do, you break most delivery on the internet, you have to allow NO ssl at all, or untrusted certs, or unverified certs, or broken chain certs, etc. As the postfix documentation says: